rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables conversion from Code39 to Code 32 barcodes, when set the decoded barcode is converted to Code 32.</p>
+Enables conversion from Code39 to Code 32 barcodes, when set the decoded barcode is converted to Code 32.
 ####Access